SoftUni/Programming-Basics-Book-JS-EN/chapter-05-loops.md

 ### Problem: * Draw a Spiral Triangles with the Turtle

-Add a [**Triangle**] button that draws three trinagles with 22 beams each, as shown in the figure below:
+Add a [**Triangle**] button that draws three triangles with 22 beams each, as shown in the figure below:

 ![](assets/chapter-5-1-images/13.Turtle-graphics-17.png)

 **Hint:**

 Draw in a loop by moving forward and rotating.
-In each step, increase the length of the forward step with 10 and rotate 120 degrees.
+In each step, increase the length of the forward step by 10 and rotate 120 degrees.
 Repeat 3 times in another loop for the three triangles.

-If you have difficulties with the exercises above, ask for help in **the SoftUni's discussion forum**: https://softuni.bg/forum.
+If you have difficulties with the exercises above, ask for help in **SoftUni's discussion forum**: https://softuni.bg/forum.